pcapriotti/optparse-applicative/README.md

 run = ...
 ```

-However, we can't build a command line parser for the type `Input` using only
-`Applicative`, but we can certainly define the two basic parsers involved:
+We can now define two basic parsers for the components of the sum type:

 ```haskell
 fileInput :: Parser Input